How to Check Your Summer EBT Balance

 Method 1: Check Your Receipt After a Purchase

-The fastest and most convenient way to see your Summer EBT balance is to look at the bottom of your grocery receipt after any EBT transaction.
-Most SNAP-authorized retailers print the remaining balance on the receipt automatically after each purchase.
+The fastest method — simply look at the bottom of your receipt after any EBT transaction.
+Most major grocery stores that accept EBT (including Walmart, Kroger, Aldi, and Target) print your remaining balance automatically after each purchase.
+No phone call or login needed.

 Method 2: Call the EBT Customer Service Number on Your Card

-2. Call the number and follow the automated prompts
+2. Call and follow the automated prompts

 3. Enter your card number and PIN when asked